DealersLinkDevTeam/node-base-project/CodeStandards.md

   * Function declarations should have no spaces between the function name and the function signature.
   * Function calls should have no spaces between the function name and the parameter body.
   * Arrow notation should have spaces on each side of the arrow.
-  * Template tagged literals should have no spaces between the tag and the backtick (\`).
+  * Template tagged literals should have no spaces between the tag and the back-tick (\`).
   * Template Expressions should have no spaces immediately inside the curly braces.
   * The rest/spread operator (`...`) should only have a space before it when in a list, but not other spacing otherwise.
   * Generator functions should have a space before the star (`*`) and no space after the star.